danny-hunt/danny-hunt/README.md

 ### Hi 👋, I'm Danny

-Currently automating GTM.
-It's perfect for AI disruption.
+Currently building something new...

+**YC P26**

+- Accepted into YC's Spring 26 batch.
+- CTO working on automating GTM.
 Latency isn't super important and you don't need to be correct every time.
 It's perfect for AI disruption.
-Other recent history:
+- Co-founder break-up cut this short.
+It's a great story - ask me!

 **Engineer at Cogna**

 - Building a framework for coding agents to mimic the full SDLC
-- Discovering the right UX to get non technical users to tell you what they actually need rather than what they say they want.
+- Discovering the right UX to get non technical users to tell you what they actually need rather than what they think they want.

 **Founding Engineer at Wordware** (YC S24 - raised $30m) - flown out zero-notice to boost engineering capacity during the busy YC batch period.
 There I: